michalkochanowicz/javabean-test-generator-maven-plugin/README.md

 # Rationale

-Generally unit testing simple Java Beans doesn't seem to be of great value.
+Generally, unit testing simple Java Beans doesn't seem to be of great value.
 But if you can have these tests auto-generated, why not to have them?

 These tests actually directed my attention to couple of questionable methods.

 # Implementation

-In theory easies way to test Java Beans would be with help of Reflection.
-Unfortunately the Cobertura doesn't see test performed through Reflection.
+In theory, easies way to test Java Beans would be with help of Reflection.
+Unfortunately, the Cobertura doesn't see test performed through Reflection.

 https://github.com/cobertura/cobertura/issues/225

 This is why this plugin has been created.
-Tests are generated during code processing phase and then compiled and executed together with hand-written tests.
+Tests are generated during generate-test-sources phase and then compiled and executed together with hand-written tests.
 Test coverage reports can process them.

 # Usage

-Add following plugin to your project/build/plugins section.
+Add following plugin to your `project/build/plugins` section.
 Check content of `configuration` tag and adapt it to your needs.

 ```XML